Douglas Frantz

-Douglas Frantz (born September 29, 1949, in North Manchester, Indiana) is an American Pulitzer Prize-winning former investigative journalist and author, and served as the Deputy Secretary-General of the Organisation for Economic Co-operation and Development from 2015 to 2017.
+Douglas Frantz (born September 29, 1949) is an American Pulitzer Prize-winning former investigative journalist and author, and served as the Deputy Secretary-General of the Organisation for Economic Co-operation and Development from 2015 to 2017.

 He resigned as Los Angeles Times Managing Editor in 2007 after blocking the publication of an article about the Armenian genocide; Frantz said his resignation was not related to the ensuing controversy.

 Career

 Frantz graduated from DePauw University in 1971 and earned a M.S. from the Columbia University Graduate School of Journalism.
 He was an investigative reporter for the Los Angeles Times, the Chicago Tribune, and The New York Times.

 Frantz served as the Istanbul bureau chief for The New York Times, and the managing editor of the Los Angeles Times from 2005 to 2007.
 Frantz was chief investigator for the Senate Foreign Relations Committee.
 He is also the former Managing Director of Kroll's Business Intelligence Washington office.

 From 2013 to 2015, Frantz served as the State Department's Assistant Secretary of State for Public Affairs.